mechagic/mechagic.github.io/src/journal/Bees_in_your_house.md

 - Where do the children come from, where do the children go?
 Toddler joe

 Website that turns your loved ones to gold if your name starts with the letter M

+> Bonus that's not in the nekoweb discord: Making your website redirect to a rickroll if someone visits on mobile